vegaprotocol/specs/specs/0000-market-making-order-type.md

 ## How they are constructed for the order book

 Input data:
-1. The commitment, batch of buy orders, batch of sell orders (as submitted in the [liquidity provision network transaction](????-mm-mechanics.md).)
+1. The commitment, buy-shape, sell-shape (as submitted in the [liquidity provision network transaction](????-mm-mechanics.md).)
 1. Any limit orders that the market maker has on the book at a point in time.

 ### Refining list of orders

 Steps:

 1. Calculate `liquidity_obligation`, as per calculation in the [market making mechanics spec](????-mm-mechanics.md).

-1. Subtract from step-1 the amount of the `liquidity_obligation` that is being fulfilled by any limit orders the market maker has on the book at this point in time.
+1. Subtract the value obtained from step-1 the amount of the `liquidity_obligation` that is being fulfilled by any limit orders the market maker has on the book at this point in time according to the probability weighted liquidity measure (see [spec](0034-prob-weighted-liqudity-measure.ipynb)).

+1. Exclude from the following calculation, any buy-shape and sell-shape entries with a price that if an order were created at this price would trade on the order book, it would trade immediately.

+1. If no entry remains ???

-1. Using this adjusted `liquidity_obligation`, calculate the `liquidity-normalised-proportion` for each of the orders in the batch of buy or sell orders (for clarity, this does not include any other limit orders that the market maker has).
+1. Using the adjusted `liquidity_obligation`, calculate the `liquidity-normalised-proportion` for each of the remaining entries in the buy / sell shape (for clarity, this does not include any other limit orders that the market maker has).

-1. Calculate the volumes of each order in the refined buy/sell order list

-1. Remove any that would trade on entry

-1. Redo step-3 and step-4.
-These orders now form the refined list of orders.
-Each of them has a volume and a price level and can be applied to the order book.
+1. Calculate the volume implied by each entry in the refined buy/sell order list.
+You will now create orders from this volume at the relevant price point and apply them to the order book.

-### Calculating volume / size (for step-3)

-For any list of market maker orders, first normalise the liquidity proportions, then calculate the volumes of orders using the `probability_of_trading` (see [Quant risk model spec](0018-quant-risk-models.ipynb)).

-#### Normalising liquidity proportions for a set of market making orders:
+#### Normalising liquidity proportions for a set of market making orders (step 5):

-Calculate the `liquidity-normalised-proportion` for all valid orders, where:
+Calculate the `liquidity-normalised-proportion` for all remaining entries, where:

-`liquidity-normalised-proportion = liquidity-proportion-for-order / sum-all-buy/sell-orders(liquidity-proportion-for-order)`
+`liquidity-normalised-proportion = liquidity-proportion-for-entry / sum-all-buy/sell-entries(liquidity-proportion-for-order)`

 ```
-Example 1 (from above) where refined-buy-order-list = [buy-order-1, buy-order-2]:
+Example 1 (from above) where refined-buy-order-list = [buy-entry-1, buy-entry-2]:

 liquidity-normalised-proportion-order-1 = 2 / (2 + 13) = 0.133333
 liquidity-normalised-proportion-order-2 = 13 / (2 + 13) = 0.866666